aws-neuron/aws-neuron-sdk/general/benchmarks/inf2/inf2-performance.rst

          **Real Time** application refers to batch size 1 inference for minimal latency. **Batch** application refers to maximum throughput with minimum cost-per-inference.

-         * Performance values achieved by adding the `--model-type=transformer-inference`` compiler flag.
-This flag is being deprecated, and instead will be available via `--model-type=transformer` for transformer inference workloads starting in Neuron 2.14.

     .. tab-item:: Latency optimized